-8 Keto Pasta Recipes for a Healthy Italian DinnerArticle posted in: Diet & Nutrition
+8 Pasta Recipes for an Italian-Inspired DinnerArticle posted in: Diet & Nutrition

 Pasta recipes don’t have to be heavy.
 In fact, if you were to dine at an Italian restaurant in Rome, Tuscany or Florence, you could expect to be served fresh pasta with seasonal herbs and vegetables in a light, simple sauce.
 Italian-Americans have perfected the carb heavy favorites that we’ve likened to perfect comfort foods.

-Here are eight keto pasta recipes for a healthy Italian dinner:
+Here are eight pasta recipes for an Italian-inspired dinner: